TACC/coe-332-sp21/docs/week03/containers_intro.rst

    battlestar  cfscores  gomoku     monop    pom        random  snscore  worm [isp02]$ docker run --rm -it wallen/bsd:1.0 hangman

-The first five commands above omitted the ``-it`` flags because they did not require an interactive terminal to run.
+The first four commands above omitted the ``-it`` flags because they did not require an interactive terminal to run.
 On each of these commands, Docker finds the image the command refers to, spins up a new container based on that image, executes the given command inside, prints the result, and exits and removes the